VHS Revival Revisits Mary Harron’s adaptation of Bret Easton Ellis’s controversial novel

 Though Christian Bale would go on to bigger things, it was his turn as psychopathic yuppie Patrick Bateman that propelled him to the realms of A-list player.
 Bale would strike mainstream gold early as the precocious lead in Steven Spielberg’s J. G. Ballard adapted, World War II epic Empire of the Sun, his turn as a privileged school boy forced to fend for himself in a Japanese internment camp receiving rave reviews.
 Ironically, ‘Empire’ was one of Spielberg’s commercial damp squibs — at least relatively speaking — the film initially faring poorly with a US domestic gross of $22,238,696, and it would be decades before the actor reached the dizzy heights of Batman superstardom.
 Bale would continue to find work throughout his teenage years, honing his craft in productions of varying commercial success.
 He was even lucky enough to land a gig as the voice of Thomas in Walt Disney’s unbridled $346,100,000 smash Pocahontas during the animation studio’s second golden age, but as an onscreen face he would settle into secondary roles, finding his niche in other literary adaptations such as Kenneth Branagh’s Henry V, Gillian Armstrong’s Little Women and Christopher Hampton’s take on Joseph Conrad’s spy classic The Secret Agent.

 Ironically, it was Bale’s lack of fame that almost cost him the role in yet another adaptation, and it’s interesting to note that filmmaker Mary Harron fought tooth and nail to keep her leading man.
-As far as Harron was concerned, Bale was the only choice to bring Bret Easton Ellis’ hugely controversial satire on Wall Street greed and social disengagement to the silver screen, and nobody, not even the movie’s producers, was about to convince her otherwise.
+As far as Harron was concerned, Bale was the only choice to bring Bret Easton Ellis’ hugely controversial satire on Wall Street greed and social disengagement to the silver screen, and nobody, not even the movie’s producers, were about to convince her otherwise.
 The director made a lot of smart choices in creating her magnus opus, one of them being her decision to focus more on the source material’s wit than its profoundly disturbing violence, but retaining Bale’s services was undoubtedly her most important leap of faith.
 So convinced was she of his suitability for the role that Harron purportedly refused to meet with a post-Titanic Leonardo DiCaprio after he was offered the lead without her knowledge.
 A bold move on her part, but one that none of us are likely to regret.

-It wasn’t easy for Harron, and Lion’s Gate even went as far as announcing DiCaprio’s involvement in the movie at Cannes in the summer of 1998, which came as a shock to both the actor and director.
+It wasn’t easy for Harron, and Lion’s Gate even went as far as announcing DiCaprio’s involvement in the movie at Cannes in the summer of 1998, which came as a shock to both actor and director.
 Speaking of the incident in an interview with The Guardian, Harron said, “When you’re trying to get your film financed, you’re up against a bunch of people who don’t care anything about that.
 Most of the time they don’t care if the cast is appropriate or not, and movies have sunk like that.”
 The problem was, Bale just wasn’t famous enough to please the movie’s money men, who would counter Harron’s claim that DiCaprio wasn’t ‘remotely right [for the part]” by throwing practically every Hollywood name at her.
 “We had a huge battle over it,” Harron continued.
 “They would’ve taken almost anybody over Christian.”
-The fact that there was something “very boyish about [DiCaprio]” meant nothing to those pulling the production strings.
-They had decided on their man and were refusing to budge.
+The fact that there was something “very boyish about [DiCaprio]” meant nothing to those pulling the strings.
+They had decided on their headliner and were refusing to budge.

 Patrick Bateman: Evelyn, I’m sorry.
 I just, uh… you’re not terribly important to me.